Central African Republic leader leaves U.N. early due to violence in Bangui

-BANGUI/UNITED NATIONS (Reuters) - The interim president of Central African Republic Catherine Samba-Panza left the U.N.
-General Assembly in New York on Monday to return home due to the worst violence in the capital of her country this year, two Western diplomats said.
+BANGUI/UNITED NATIONS (Reuters) - Central African Republic’s interim president, Catherine Samba-Panza, left the United Nations General Assembly in New York on Monday to return home due to the worst violence in the capital of her country this year, two Western diplomats said.

-Around 30 people have been killed and dozens more injured in three days of inter-communal clashes in Bangui, a city secured by United Nations and French peacekeepers.
+Around 30 people have been killed and over 100 more injured in three days of intercommunal clashes in Bangui, a city secured by U.N. and French peacekeepers.
 The violence has sparked fears that Samba-Panza could be overthrown.

 “She left (New York) to go back to Central Africa because of the security situation,” a diplomat told Reuters.